 Until, I finally realized something about this person.
 They are completely and utterly crazy.
-They are disrespectful, rude, and they talks to me any type of way.
-They have a blatant disregard for how I felt and they really are a selfish person.
+They are disrespectful, rude, and they talk to me any type of way.
+They have a blatant disregard for how I felt and they were a selfish person.
+And more importantly they were not my friend.
+And they were causing me pain.
 But at this point I could no long blame them for how they treated me.
 I had to blame myself for continuing to give them the opportunity to treat me bad.

 If your friend is a kleptomaniac thief, and you let them stay in your house, and when they are in your house they steal some of your things.
 You can forgive them, but if you choose to let them in your house again and again and again, knowing they are a thief and they steal from you each time, then you have no one to blame but yourself.